MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/enterprise-scale-landing-zone.md

 To learn more about the design areas for Virtual Desktop, see [network topology and connectivity for Virtual Desktop](./eslz-network-topology-and-connectivity.md).

-_Download a [Visio file](https://github.com/Azure/avdaccelerator/blob/main/workload/docs/diagrams/avd-accelerator-baseline-architecture-multi-region-stage-3.vsdx) of this architecture._
+_Download a [Visio file](https://github.com/microsoft/CloudAdoptionFramework/raw/main/ready/accelerator-baseline-architecture.vsdx) of this architecture._

 ### Guidance for regional expansion

-While having an Azure Virtual Desktop deployment in a single Azure region will be enough for many customers, some customers may require expanding their Azure Virtual Desktop deployment to another Azure region.
+Although having an Azure Virtual Desktop deployment in a single Azure region is enough for many customers, some customers might require expanding their Azure Virtual Desktop deployment to another Azure region.
 A couple of reasons that would require a customer to expand their Azure Virtual Desktop deployment across Azure regions include:

-- **Scenario A:** Customer requires to deploy additional Azure Virtual Desktop Virtual Machines, but there is no additional capacity in the existing Azure region.
+- **Scenario A:** Customer requires to deploy additional Azure Virtual Desktop Virtual Machines, but there is no more capacity in the existing Azure region.

 - **Scenario B:** Customers have a need to deploy Azure Virtual Desktop Virtual Machines closer to where their users and on-premises datacenters are located.